zachzhou777/Digit-Classifier-NN/README.md

 happen.
 If the two bitstreams for 0.5 were exactly the same, the product would be 0.5 as well.
 Therefore, large bitstreams are needed to (on average) achieve a certain level of precision.
-In short, the advantage to using stochastic computing to perform arithmetic is simplicity in hardware; you can implement multiplication with a single AND gate, whereas a multiplier requires significantly resources.
+In short, the advantage to using stochastic computing to perform arithmetic is simplicity in hardware; you can implement multiplication with a single AND gate, whereas a multiplier requires significantly greater resources.
 The major disadvantage would be time and precision; to multiply two numbers, you consume many clock cycles trying to push two bitstreams through an AND gate, and the result may not even be that accurate.
-For most applications, stochastic computing isn't necessary, but due to the massive amount of arithmetic needed in implementing a neural net, combined with the fact much of the calculations can be performed in parallel and does not have to be terribly accurate to yield useful results, stochastic computing is preferred over conventional arithmetic.
+For most applications, stochastic computing isn't necessary, but due to the massive amount of arithmetic needed in implementing a neural net, combined with the fact that many of the calculations can be performed in parallel and do not have to be terribly accurate to yield useful results, stochastic computing is preferred over conventional arithmetic.

 Proof of Concept - Java implementations of the neural network, one using standard floating-point arithmetic, the other using